This article is part of a larger series on Accounting Software.

-- Job profitability: Provides actual revenue and costs.
+- Job profitability: This shows actual revenue and costs.
 Revenue and costs can be summarized for all selected jobs or can be displayed by service items for a particular job.

-- Job estimates vs actuals: Provides a comparison of actual to estimated revenue and expenses.
-The report can be summarized by job or broken out by service items for a particular job.
+- Job estimates vs actuals: This provides a comparison of actual to estimated revenue and expenses.
+The report can be summarized by job or broken out by service items for a particular job:

-- Job progress invoices vs estimates: Compares the cumulative amount of progress invoices to the estimate by job so you can identify any jobs that have not been invoiced fully.
+- Job progress invoices vs estimates: This compares the cumulative amount of progress invoices to the estimate by job so you can identify any jobs that haven’t been invoiced fully.

-- Item profitability: Provides actual revenue and cost separated by service item across all jobs.
+- Item profitability: This shows actual revenue and cost separated by service item across all jobs.
 This helps you identify which service items are the most and least profitable.

-- Item estimates vs actual: Provides a comparison of actual vs estimated revenue and expenses by service item across all jobs.
+- Item estimates vs actual: This provides a comparison of actual vs estimated revenue and expenses by service item across all jobs.
 This helps you identify which service items are being poorly estimated.

-- Unpaid bills by job: Provides a list of outstanding bills separated by job.
+- Unpaid bills by job: This provides a list of outstanding bills separated by job.
 This is important to track to wrap up jobs properly and avoid any errors that could result in a customer being threatened with a lien from your vendor.

-- Expenses not assigned to jobs: Provides a list of expenses not assigned to jobs that should be reviewed to make sure they don’t include direct materials or other charges that can be billed to a job.
+- Expenses not assigned to jobs: This provides a list of expenses not assigned to jobs that should be reviewed to make sure they don’t include direct materials or other charges that can be billed to a job.

 - Job costing center: The job costing center provides the top and bottom three jobs ranked on profitability over the last three months.
 It also provides a few highlights of your recent performance and links to useful job costing reports: